 Since the dawn of digital recording technology, access to and use of voice recording devices has spread.
 No longer are we required to take out that daft miniature cassette tape and somehow manage to fit it inside the weird cartridge that lets us play it on a normal take deck.
-(If you understood more than 50 percent of that sentence, you might be feeling old right now).
-Now we can stick our digital voice recorders straight into an appropriate device and were away!
-Digitisation of these devices means we can handle the data and recording with a lot less hassle.
+(If you understood more than 50 per cent of that sentence, you might be feeling old right now).
+Now we can stick our digital voice recorders straight into an appropriate device, and we're away!
+Digitisation of these devices means we can handle the data and record with a lot less hassle.

-If youre the sort of person that has her best ideas in the car, just before dropping off or indeed anywhere where youd not really want to keep your laptop or a pen and pad, a digital voice recorder for capturing those moments of inspiration is a great idea.
-And when you come up with that unmissable TV show idea, you know youll be committing it safely to MP3.
+If you're the sort of person that has her best ideas in the car, just before dropping off or indeed anywhere where youd not really want to keep your laptop or a pen and pad, a digital voice recorder for capturing those moments of inspiration is a great idea.
+And when you come up with that unmissable TV show idea, you know you'll be committing it safely to MP3.

 Sometimes its just better for everyone if a conversation goes down on tape.
-Whether youre in negotiation with a business contact, resolving a family conflict or speaking to an employee about his or her behaviour and dont want to be accused of saying things you didnt, a digital voice recorder is extremely useful.
-Remember though, do not breach anyones reasonable expectation of privacy and certainly dont be careless with the resultant media.
+Whether you're in negotiation with a business contact, resolving a family conflict or speaking to an employee about his or her behaviour and dont want to be accused of saying things you didn't, a digital voice recorder is extremely useful.
+Remember, though, do not breach anyones reasonable expectation of privacy and certainly, dont be careless with the resultant media.

-Directions, phone numbers, peoples names; if these are the sort of things youre always forgetting, a digital voice recorder can be a God-send.
+Directions, phone numbers, peoples names; if these are the sort of things you're always forgetting, a digital voice recorder can be a God-send.
 At a party and getting introduced to a lot of people at the same time can be a daunting and quite stressful experience for anyone with a dodgy memory.
 A discreet prompt into your digital voice recorder can be all the help you need.
 But do remember to be discreet.
-Otherwise youll be the weirdo who got caught saying Janice, blue dress, married to Clive, quite hot to himself.
+Otherwise, you'll be the weirdo who got caught saying Janice, blue dress, married to Clive, quite hot to himself.
 Dont be that weirdo.

 You can only record people without their knowledge if its part of a legitimate investigation.
-So if you genuinely suspect someone is in danger, at risk of crime or youre otherwise concerned about criminality, a discreetly gathered recording can be excellent for evidential purposes.
+So if you genuinely suspect someone is in danger, at risk of crime or you're otherwise concerned about criminality, a discreetly gathered recording can be excellent for evidential purposes.
 Remember to respect peoples privacy and take good care of the media that you gather in this regard.
 If you suspect a crime has been committed or may be about to be committed, contact the police.
 Discreet evidence gathering may require a disguised digital audio recording device.
-These recorders are typically voice-activated or remotely controlled so you can turn them on and off without putting yourself in contact with the person or people you are trying to record.
+These recorders are typically voice-activated or remotely controlled, so you can turn them on and off without putting yourself in contact with the person or people you are trying to record.

 What to do with the recording

 The majority of digital voice recorders have USB connectivity, meaning you can plug them straight into your laptop or tablet.
 Once in, extract the file - typically an MP3 - and save it to your machine.
 For double security, email it to yourself too.
-A Google email address is a good idea for storing audio evidence as they are cloud-based, meaning you can access the evidence from anywhere and youll still have it, even if your computer finds its way to the bottom of a lake.
+A Google email address is a good idea for storing audio evidence as they are cloud-based, meaning you can access the evidence from anywhere, and you'll still have it, even if your computer finds its way to the bottom of a lake.